arawa/divims/README.md

 ## Requirements

+DiViM-s requires a pool of BigBlueButton servers managed by a [Scalelite](https://github.com/blindsidenetworks/scalelite) server.
+DiViM-S code can reside on the same server as Scalelite : independence is guaranteed by Docker.

-You should install these dependancies :
+To run DiViM-S you should install these dependencies :

 - docker-ce